bpzoran/gadapt/README.md

 ga.timeout=3600
 ```
 # Parameters description
-**cost_function**=*None* - Custom function for the fitness calculation (cost).
+**cost_function**=*None* - Custom function for the cost calculation (fitness).
 The optimisation goal is minimising the output of the cost function. *cost_function* must be the function with one argument - a dictionary of values, where the key is an index (the ordinal of adding parameters) and the key is the parameter's value to be optimised.
 When adding parameters, there should be as many parameters as the function uses.
 The *cost_function* is the only mandatory parameter.

 **population_size**=*64* - Number of chromosomes in the population.